iptomar/projectary-frontend/README.md

 ```

 ## Usage
 We need to start a server running [the API](https://github.com/iptomar/projectary-api).
 Grab it, install it and run it.
 If you need to change the IP where the API is located just change the configuration which is located at `src/main.ts`.
+You need the API to have communication with the database, the users created by default are described [here](https://github.com/iptomar/projectary-bd#projectary---test-data).

 ### Development
 To run our project in development mode do `npm run start`.
-After that you need to open your browser on the indicated address.
+After that - it might take a while - you need to open your browser on the indicated address.

 ### Production
 To build it you just need to do `npm run build` and it will build the files at `/dist`.
-Just launch the index.html in your browser.
+Move the `/dist` files to your server, usign nginx move it to `/var/www/html`.

 ## Team